Prag8855/aab/content/guides/fiktionsbescheinigung.md

 - *der Aufenthaltstitel als fortbestehend (§ 81 Abs.
 4 AufenthG).*
 - or *Die Inhaber / die Inhaberin hat die Dokumentation eines Aufenthaltsrechts nach dem FreizügG/EU oder dem Abkommen EU-Schweiz beantragt, das hiermit vorläufig bescheinigt wird*

-...then you can travel with your Fiktionsbescheinigung, and re-enter Germany before it expires.

 Other types of *Fiktionsbescheinigung* do not let you travel outside of Germany.
 If you travel outside Germany, you might not be able to re-enter later.[^7]